Scottish Football League

-The Scottish Football League (SFL) was a league featuring professional and semi-professional football clubs mostly from Scotland.
+The Scottish Football League (SFL) is a defunct league featuring professional and semi-professional football clubs mostly from Scotland.
 From its foundation in 1890 until the breakaway Scottish Premier League (SPL) was formed in 1998, the SFL was the top level of football in Scotland.
 After 1998, the SFL represented levels 2 to 4 of the Scottish football league system.
 In June 2013, the SFL merged with the SPL to form the Scottish Professional Football League.

 The SFL was associated with a title sponsor from the 1985–86 season.
 As this sponsor changed over the years the league was known in turn as the Fine Fare League, B&Q League, Bell's Scottish Football League and finally as the Irn-Bru Scottish Football League.
 The SFL also organised two knock-out cup competitions, the Scottish League Cup and the Scottish Challenge Cup.